• Skip to primary navigation

 • Imagine the worst

 What, specifically are you fearful about?
 Name it.
 Say it out loud.
-Then ask yourself, What is the worst thing that could happen if I take this risk?
+Then ask yourself, what is the worst thing that could happen if I take this risk?
 Even if you run smack into a wall on your way to making a life change, then at least you will have gained some insight and knowledge.
-You may even find this knowledge gives you courage to tackle more risks.
+You may even find this knowledge gives you the courage to tackle more risks.
 No matter what the scenario, you will have gained the power and influence to decide your own response.

 • Imagine the best

 Imagine how your life will be different and better once you initiate change in your life.
 Anticipate the joy, the excitement, and the empowerment that comes from being a leader in your own life.
 Begin with small steps, but take action.
-There are no microwave miraclesin successful life changes.
+There are no microwave miracles in successful life changes.
 It may take some time to see results.
 The only instant change is in attitude.
-You’ll finally be in charge of the direction and outcome of your life.
+You'll finally be in charge of the direction and outcome of your life.
 Imagine the best, then live it!

 Make a positive change in your life starting today.